-- 3.2.1 The Contractor shall employ one (1) full-time, on-site Food Service Director (FSD) responsible for all food service functions at the University's facilities as specified in this Contract. - 3.2.2 Unless a removal is requested in writing by the University or approved in writing by the University, Contractor will retain the FSD () and the Catering Manager on University's account for a minimum of 36 months and shall not initiate the transfer of such manager from University's account during this time so long as such manager is employed by Contractor or a parent, subsidiary or related entity of Contractor.
-Any breach of this minimum assignment time clause will result in Contractor's payment to University of \$20,000 for each occurrence, unless approved in advance in writing by the University. - 3.2.3 The FSD must have a minimum of five (5) years of consecutive, successful employment in a similar operation with comparable responsibilities.
-The FSD shall have education and/or experience in food service with particular emphasis upon effective financial controls and merchandising techniques.
-Furthermore, the FSD shall have a high degree of management expertise, as evidenced by prior food service management duties involving University and/or University-type food service, high-quality food production and service, and effective financial control.
-The food service director's sole responsibility will be the University account; he/she will have no other management or supervisory responsibility for other accounts or businesses of the Contractor. - 3.2.4 The University reserves the right to review the qualifications of the FSD, all unit managers, chefs and catering managers that the Contractor proposes to place at the University.
-The University, in its sole discretion, may withhold approval of the FSD, chef and of specific unit and catering managers in which case the Contractor is required to submit other candidates.
-The FSD and unit managers assigned to the University shall be selected with prior approval of the University.
+- 3.2.1 The Contractor shall employ one (1) full-time, on-site General Manager (GM) responsible for all food service functions at the University's facilities as specified in this Contract. - 3.2.2 Unless a removal is requested in writing by the University or approved in writing by the University, Contractor will retain the GM, or equivalent, and the Catering Manager on University's account for a minimum of twenty-four (24) months and shall not initiate the transfer of such manager from University's account during this time so long as such manager is employed by Contractor or a parent, subsidiary or related entity of Contractor.
+Any breach of this minimum assignment time clause (other than in instances where University approves a replacement candidate or where Contractor did not initiate the transfer (e.g., the manager decides to terminate his/her employment with Contractor) will result in Contractor's payment to University of \$20,000 for each occurrence, unless approved in advance in writing by the University.

+- 3.2.3 The GM must have a minimum of five (5) years of consecutive, successful employment in a similar operation with comparable responsibilities.
+The GM shall have education and/or experience in food service with particular emphasis upon effective financial controls and merchandising techniques.
+Furthermore, the GM shall have a high degree of management expertise, as evidenced by prior food service management duties involving University and/or University-type food service, high-quality food production and service, and effective financial control.
+The GM's sole responsibility will be the University account; he/she will have no other management or supervisory responsibility for other accounts or businesses of the Contractor. - 3.2.4 The University reserves the right to review the qualifications of the GM, all unit managers, chefs and catering managers that the Contractor proposes to place at the University.
+The University, in its sole discretion, may withhold approval of the GM, chef and of specific unit and catering managers in which case the Contractor is required to submit other candidates.
+The GM and unit managers assigned to the University shall be selected with prior approval of the University.

-The University reserves the right, at any time, to require the Contractor to remove the FSD, chef, unit and catering manager(s), or other employees if at the sole discretion of the University the performance or conduct of the individual is found to be unacceptable.
+The University reserves the right, at any time, to require the Contractor to remove the GM, chef, unit and catering manager(s), or other employees if at the sole discretion of the University the performance or conduct of the individual is found to be unacceptable.

-The FSD, chef and unit managers assigned to the University shall not be changed more than once every two (2) years unless mutually agreed, and not without 30 days advance notice and replacement selection made which is acceptable to and mutually agreed by the University.
-These positions shall not remain unfilled.
-During any such search period for a FSD, his/her supervisor shall be on site at least five (5) days per week.
+The GM, chef and unit managers assigned to the University shall not be transferred to another Contractor account more than once every two (2) years unless mutually agreed, and not without 30 days advance notice and replacement selection made which is acceptable to and mutually agreed by the University These positions shall not remain unfilled.
+During any such search period for a GM, his/her supervisor shall be on site at least five (5) days per week.